-- 3.17 A Member who acquires confidential information in the course of performing a Forensic Accounting Service for a Client or Employer shall comply with Subsection 114 Confidentiality of the Code. - 3.18 Subject to legislative requirements, where a Client or Employer has given a Member permission to disclose confidential information to a third party, it is preferable that this permission is in Writing.
+- 3.18 A Member who acquires Confidential Information in the course of performing a Forensic Accounting Service for a Client or Employer shall comply with Subsection 114 Confidentiality of the Code. - 3.19 Subject to legislative requirements, where a Client or Employer has given a Member permission to disclose Confidential Information to a third party, it is preferable that this permission is in Writing.
 Where oral permission is obtained, a contemporaneous note should be made and kept on file by the Member recording the relevant details of the Client's or Employer's permission.

-4. Professional Engagement matters
+4. Engagement and other matters

-- 4.1 A Member in Public Practice shall document and communicate the Terms of Engagement to provide a Forensic Accounting Service to a Client in an Engagement Document in accordance with APES 305 Terms of Engagement. - 4.2 A Member in Public Practice who is approached by a potential Client to undertake a Forensic Accounting Service shall comply with Section 320 Professional Appointments of the Code.
+- 4.1 A Member in Public Practice shall document and communicate the Terms of Engagement to provide a Forensic Accounting Service to a Client in an Engagement Document in accordance with APES 305 Terms of Engagement. - 4.2 A Member in Public Practice who is approached by a potential Client to undertake a Forensic Accounting Service shall comply with Section 300 Applying the Conceptual Framework Members in Public Practice and Section 320 Professional Appointments of the Code. - 4.3 A Member in Business who is approached by the Member's Employer to undertake a Forensic Accounting Service shall comply with Section 200 Applying the Conceptual Framework Members in Business and Section 220 Preparation and Presentation of Information of the Code.